HPCToolkit/hpcviewer.e4/README.md

 ## General Requirements

-* Java 8 or newer.
-Java's Oracle and OpenJDK should work fine.
+* Java 8 to 14.
+Currently it does not work with Java 15.
 * Linux: GTK+ 3.20 or newer.
 To check installed GTK version on Red Hat distributions:
 ```